Hotel JL No76 – Stylish boutique hotel a stone’s throw from Amsterdam’s top art museums.

 Nearby Bars and Breweries

-- Tunes Bar – Imaginative gin cocktails (among others) executed with flair at this stylish bar inside the Conservatorium Hotel.
+- Taiko Bar – Imaginative gin cocktails (among others) executed with flair at this stylish bar inside the Conservatorium Hotel.
 3-minute walk.

 - Café Welling – Old-school café-bar behind the Concertgebouw, attracting arty and literary types, and post-concert musicians.
 8-minute walk.